pdfplum/pdfplum/pdf-plum/PREINSTALL.md

 #### `FUNCTION_TIMEOUT` (required)

-Cloud Function timeout<br/>
+Cloud Function timeout (in seconds)<br/>
 type: **string**

-The time (in seconds) the function has to finish its job.
+The time the function has to finish its job.